Regala/burp-scope-monitor/README.md

 2. `git clone git@github.com:Regala/burp-scope-monitor.git`
 3. Import [main.py](main.py) in Extender - Extender -> Extensions -> Add -> Select Python -> Select [main.py](main.py)

+## Documentation

+Most of the options available in General or Import tabs are auto-explanatory.

+- *"Repeater request automatically marks as analyzed"* - when issuing a request to an endpoint from repeater, it marks this request as analyzed automatically.
+- *"Color request in Proxy tab"* - this essentially applies the behavior of the extension in the Proxy tab, if you combine these options with "Show only highlighted items" in Proxy.
+However, it's not as pleasant to the eyes as the color pallete is limited.
+- *"Autosave periodically"* - backups the state file every 10 minutes.
+When activating this option, consider disabling "Autostart Scope Monitor".
+This is in order to maintain a different state file per Burp project.
+However, you can easily maintain only one, master state file.

 ## Future Development

 - Keep track of parameters observed in all requests